OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

             Authorization: Bearer ${access_token}

-The `execution` block defines for our test scenario `users-get-one` that runs 1 concurrent user, 10 times sequentially.
+The `execution` block defines for our test scenario `users-get-one` that runs 1 concurrent user, for one minute.
 Notice that this definition is for the simplest of test executions - 1 user, run it enough times to get a useful sampling.
 We use this sort of test execution to first get a sense of what our endpoint's single-user characteristics are.